edelzamora/mememagicdesign/README.md

 ## 💡 About

-This is an ongoing individual project for the class "Software Development Methods" during the Spring Semester of 2021 at University.
+This is an individual project for the class "Software Development Methods" during the Spring Semester of 2021 at University.

 ![Java](https://img.shields.io/badge/-Java-blue)